shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 * Download and Install Chrome from [here](https://www.google.com/intl/en/chrome/).
 We will need Google Chrome for debugging our apps.

-## Step 9: (Optional) macOS users only - You will need to install Wine
+## Step 9: (Optional) macOS and Linux users only - Install Wine

-This step is optional if you wish to learn how to package your apps to create an executable binary (exe files) for Windows.
-If you choose not to follow this step, you will still be able to package your apps for macOS.
+This step is optional if you wish to learn how to package your Ext JS apps to create an executable binary (.exe files) for Windows.
+If you choose not to follow this step, you will still be able to package your apps for macOS(.app files).

 * If you have [MacPorts](macports.org) installed, run the following command:
 ```